dangreenisrael/eslint-plugin-jest-formatting/README.md

 # eslint-plugin-jest-formatting

-Formatting rules for tests written in jest
+This project aims to provide formatting rules (auto-fixable where possible) to ensure consistency and readability in jest test suites.

 Like this plugin?
 [Say thanks with a ⭐️](https://github.com/dangreenisrael/eslint-plugin-jest-formatting/stargazers)